oslabs-beta/SQuriL/README.md

 ### Link Your Database and Generate Your GraphQL Schema

-Simply copy and paste your PostgreSQL URI into the address bar at the top of the application dashboard page and hit -Go- Within seconds, both your JavaScript and TypeScript compatible GraphQL schema code will be populated within the application's code windows.
+Simply copy and paste your PostgreSQL URI into the address bar at the top of the application dashboard page and hit -Go- Within seconds, both your Node.js and TypeScript compatible GraphQL schema code will be populated within the application's code windows.

 <div  align="center">
 <img src='./client/Public/squrilGif2.gif' width='1200' >